Lamar Lussi Athletic Complex

 The Lamar Lussi Athletic Complex, also called "the Lussi," is a multi-sport high school athletic complex in Lilburn, Georgia.
 It is the future home of the Providence Christian Academy Storm Football, Soccer, Softball, Track & Field, and Tennis teams.
-It is named for Providence Director of Encouragement Lamar Lussi, who has faithfully served the school for more than 25 years.
+It is named after the Providence Director of Encouragement Lamar Lussi, who had faithfully served the school for more than 30 years before his passing on November 12, 2024.